myAgro/tap-turnio/README.md

 **`tap-turnio`** is a [Singer](https://www.singer.io/) tap built with the [Singer SDK](https://sdk.meltano.com/) for extracting WhatsApp message and status data from the **Turn.io** API.

-It provides structured, incremental replication of message and status records for analytics pipelines and data warehouses.
+It provides structured, incremental replication of message and status records for analytics pipelines and data warehouses!

 ---